cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

+## Large Pages Problem
+Breaking of 2Mb pages into smaller pages , because of >60% address not getting used.
+> - TODO Ask from Prof. He told something about this problem, and it's not yet in mainline kernel.

 ## Better ways to achieve page compression in linux
 1. existing features in linux: **zram**
 2. zswap is experimental - both zram and zswap are hacky in nature.
 No real runtime compression support.